Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"First photo taken of the Moon (probably)".</h2 head><h3 quote align='center'>"Louis Daguerre, a French artist and chemist who was one of photography's earliest pioneers, is thought to have taken the first photograph of the Moon on this day in 1839.
-It was destroyed when his studio burned down soon afterward.
-See the earliest known photograph".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"A first for the Queen of Soul".</h2 head><h3 quote align='center'>"Aretha Franklin became the first woman voted into the Rock and Roll Hall of Fame.
+More than 80 other women have entered the hall since her induction was announced on this day in 1987.".</h3 quote></h3 OTD